Kingrashy12/personal-shell/README.md

 # Personal Shell

-A simple, lightweight command-line shell written in Zig, providing essential shell functionality with a focus on minimalism and performance.
+A simple, lightweight command-line shell written in Zig, providing essential shell functionality with a focus on minimalism.

 ## Features